void-desperado/automatic-attendance-monitoring-system/README.md

 # automatic-attendance-monitoring-system

-A Streamlit-based face-attendance app using RetinaFace for detection and FaceNet (facenet-pytorch) for embeddings.
+A Streamlit-based offline/local face-attendance app.
-Allows you to enroll students from photos, take attendance from a group/class photo, and export a CSV + visualization image showing present / absent people.
+Detects faces with SCRFD and computes face embeddings (default: InsightFace — buffalo_l; optional: FaceNet / facenet-pytorch).
+Enroll students from photos (name, SAP ID, email) to build per-student prototype embeddings, then mark attendance from a group photo with manual verification and CSV/annotated-image export.

 > **Note:** This repository contains code only.
-The app creates and stores runtime data under `face_attendance_data/`.
+The app creates and stores runtime data under `streamlit_attendance_data/`.
 Do **not** commit that folder or any student images to version control.

 ---